What is the Class ZA PD right? In the last 12 months, the government has updated ...

 What’s new in permitted development for 2021?

-Permitted developments rights are an alternative to full planning permission applications.
-Permitted development rights or PD rights – for short – layout a strict rule for anyone looking to make alterations without submitting planning applications.
+Permitted development (PD) rights are an alternative to full planning permission applications.
+Permitted development rights or PD rights – for short – lay out a strict rule for anyone looking to make alterations without submitting planning applications.
 The most known example of this is a single storey, rear extension to a property that must extend to a maximum of 3 metres from the existing dwelling.
 Many people however do forget, the process must be signed off by a building reg’s officer who will make sure the build has been completed to building regulations at each stage.

 In March 2021, Robert Jenrick, Secretary of State for Housing, Communities and Local Government announced a big change to PD Rights in England & Wales.
 On 1st August 2021 the government will introduce the new Class MA change of use permitted development rights.
 A change that is expected to transform buildings and create huge potential for property entrepreneurs.

 Class MA looks to offer a solution to our dwindling high streets in town centres by offering a new process for commercial to residential conversion.
 Whether its retail buildings that have never recovered since the crash or offices that will never be filled again since the working from home trend, post – covid.
 These buildings and spaces offer a unique opportunity to meet the unending housing crisis.
 Many investors and developers have the same problem, finding viable sites to build or convert into accommodation.
 Class MA opens the door to many of the disused properties previously only obtainable via a change of use planning application.

 All PD rights have clauses and restrictions and Class MA is no different.
 The restrictions for the use of Class MA extend to location, size and historic use and occupation.